-- We don't show you personalised ads based on sensitive categories, such as race, religion, sexual orientation or health. - We don't share information that personally identifies you with advertisers, such as your name or email, unless you ask us to.
+- We don't show you personalised ads based on sensitive categories, such as race, religion, sexual orientation or health. - We don't show you personalised ads based on your content from Drive, Gmail or Photos. - We don't share information that personally identifies you with advertisers, such as your name or email, unless you ask us to.
 For example, if you see an ad for a nearby flower shop and select the 'tap to call' button, we'll connect your call and may share your phone number with the flower shop.